There is an extensive amount of hype and chatter around the concept of cloud, at the moment – especially since startups have begun to go public.

 Thus when it comes to the terms of scaling up, the hybrid allows users to achieve higher server usage at reasonable and affordable costs, and allow the storage of sensitive data on private sectors.

-The various layers of cloud, infrastructure to platform to application, will all be fundamentally API driven.
+The various layers of cloud, infrastructure to the platform to the application, will all be fundamentally API driven.
 APIs may or may not start out as REST interfaces.
 Newer APLI standards are said to emerge replacing REST for more dynamic and seamless integration.

-Larger cloud providers like Google, Amazon, and Microsoft have adopted the container technologies.
+Larger cloud providers like Google, Amazon, and Microsoft have adopted container technologies.
 Additionally, the technology providers at the OS, the application, and the hardware are building support for containerization.
-Take for instance, Intel, which has just released the Cloud Integrity Technology (CIT) which provides a chain of trust attestation from the hardware root of trust to the container level.
+Take, for instance, Intel, which has just released the Cloud Integrity Technology (CIT) which provides a chain of trust attestation from the hardware root of trust to the container level.

-With the widening of support for containers and the increase in operational/ deployment technologies maturity in the container ecosystems, more micro service applications will be built on containers which will enable new systems of engagement and more modern user experiences.
+With the widening of support for containers and the increase in operational/ deployment technologies maturity in the container ecosystems, more microservice applications will be built on containers which will enable new systems of engagement and more modern user experiences.
 With the coming of 2017, most of the cloud platforms would either support containers or will have switched to a new container stack.

 The perfect tool for efficient resource utilization is container technologies.
 The containerization is a situation where every container is a type of OS virtualization and provides ample resources to run an application without the creation of conflict with other application containers are running on the same machine, thus eliminating the problem of using an entire OS to run one application.